Who Killed Lucy Beale?: Investigation following Lucy's death

 The next morning, Lucy's body is discovered by a young girl walking with her grandfather on Walford Common.
 DC Emma Summerhayes (Anna Acton) and DS Cameron Bryant (Glen Wallace) visit Ian to inform him they have found Lucy's body.
 Ian is inconsolable as he identifies her body and breaks the news to Jane, Denise, Cindy, Bobby and, later, Peter.
 It is revealed Lucy died because of a deliberate head injury.
 The police question the family and search Lucy's bedroom.
 Cindy tells Ian that Lucy was an habitual user of cocaine.
 Ian says that he was at his restaurant the previous evening, but Cindy says she went there and did not see him.
 Ian laments that he did not know his daughter at all and furiously throws Cindy out, forcing her to return to Devon.
 The police take a DNA sample from Lee before he returns to Afghanistan.
 Summerhayes returns to say that there has been a leak at the police station and the press have got hold of some vital information.
 It is explained that there was very little blood found at the common, meaning that Lucy was not killed in a mugging, but was murdered elsewhere, then dumped on the Common.
 Her purse and phone are also missing.
-David Wicks (Michael French) discovers Max's sexual relationship with Lucy and accuses him of killing her.
+Lucy's uncle David Wicks (Michael French) discovers Max's sexual relationship with Lucy and accuses him of killing her.
 Max denies it but David later finds CCTV footage of Max and Lucy arguing on the night of her death.
 David does not tell the police because he is worried that if Max is questioned it will affect the health of his cancer-stricken fiancée Carol Jackson (Lindsay Coulson), who is Max's sister.
 He says that he does not believe Max killed her and together they burn all computer evidence of the footage.